‘I paid my debt to society’: Dad frustrated he’s still behind bars for NyQuil theft - NewsBreak

 Donna Lieberman, director of the New York Civil Liberties Union, said she’s seen this scenario before.

 “It doesn’t work for anybody except for the political panderers who think it’s a good idea to just lock ’em up and throw away the key whenever there’s a problem.
 And here we have an aging gentleman, with serious, a chronic history of serious problems, and we have failed him – miserably,” Lieberman said.
 “And it’s no accident this is a Black man living in New York City who has been cycled in and out.
 We need to change our laws – the last vestiges of the Rockefeller drug laws.
 We need to eliminate the system that allows for mandatory minimums for people because they have a long record.
-That is the antithesis of dealing with people in a rehabilitative way.”
+That is the antithesis of dealing with people in a rehabilitative way.”1 dead, 1 injured following head-on crash in Overland Park

 On its online data dashboard, the Manhattan District Attorney’s Office touts a 57.7% drop in the number of cases arraigned between 2013 and 2019.